Shopify/hydrogen-v1/examples/multipass/README.md

 Multipass enables you to do the following:

-- Persist the customer [session](https://shopify.dev/custom-storefronts/hydrogen/framework/sessions) state between the hydrogen experience and the checkout experience. eg — stay logged in / out
+- Persist the customer [session](https://shopify.dev/custom-storefronts/hydrogen/framework/sessions) state between the Hydrogen and checkout experiences, such as staying logged in or out.
 - Automatically log in or create a new account based on a external site's user information.
 - Log in or create accounts by leveraging a third-party auth service such as [Google Sign in](https://developers.google.com/identity/gsi/web/guides/overview).